• Skip to primary navigation

 metal landscape edging between grass and gardenia plant

-While there are many different types of landscape edging, it seems metal edging has become a lot more popular recently.
 It may be the fact that the metal landscape edging has really improved in the past decade and it has become more affordable for homeowners.

-When I first planted by flower beds I used the typical black plastic landscape edging you get from Lowes/Home Depot.
+When I first planted by flower beds, I used the typical black plastic landscape edging you get from Lowes/Home Depot.
 It seemed fine, but I wasn’t thrilled by how it looked.
-I didn’t want to spend a lot of money but also didn’t like the look of wood or brick edging.
+I didn’t want to spend a lot of money but I also didn’t like the look of wood or brick edging.

 I then came across metal landscape edging.
-It has a nice clean look I wanted and was in my price range.
-I narrowed down the metal edging choices by installation ease, customer reviews and finally by price.
+It has a nice, clean look I wanted and was in my price range.
+I narrowed down the metal edging choices by installation ease, customer reviews, and finally by price.

-I choose the EasyFlex Aluminum metal edging product.
+I chose the EasyFlex Aluminum metal edging product.
 The customer reviews all highlighted how easy it was to install and how durable it was.
 The price, while higher than plastic or rubber, was still very inexpensive in my opinion.
 They will never rust and are made in the USA, two more positives!

 I’ll go through the process of how I installed the EasyFlex Aluminum edging in my backyard flower beds.
 Even if you have a different product, this process may help you with your installation questions.